Jeff Greer - Saturday, February 15, 2014

 In addition to his work being in a multitude of very exclusive homes, he has also been commissioned for design work for restaurants, banks and other commercial establishments and he has been featured regularly in a variety of publications.

 John has been a contributing designer and blacksmith working with Charleston Forge for many years.
-We have now commissioned him to make smaller items for us to sell through our online store, CF Home.
 We get great pleasure out of supporting artists like John and sharing their work and their stories with you.